Hungarian minor scale

 The Hungarian minor scale, double harmonic minor scale, or Gypsy minor scale is a type of combined musical scale.
-It is the fourth mode of the double harmonic scale.
 It is the same as the harmonic minor scale, except that it has a raised fourth scale degree to introduce an additional gap, or augmented second.
 It is a symmetrical scale with a slightly ambiguous tonal centre, due to the many half steps.

 Its step pattern is W, H, +, H, H, +, H, where W indicates a whole step, H indicates a half step, and + indicates an augmented second (three half steps, enharmonically equivalent to a minor third but functionally distinct).
-While in intervallic terms, it would be described as: 1 2 ♭3 ♯4 5 ♭6 7.
+In intervallic terms, it would be described as: 1 2 ♭3 ♯4 5 ♭6 7.

 The scale contains two augmented seconds, one in each tetrachord.
 It also contains an augmented fourth between the first and fourth degree.

-This scale (and its modes like the double harmonic scale) is the one perfectly balanced seven-note subset of the equally tempered chromatic scale: when its pitches are represented as points in a circle whose full circumference represents an octave, their average position (or "centre of mass") is the centre of the circle.
+This scale is one of the few perfectly balanced seven-note subsets of the equally tempered chromatic scale: when its pitches are represented as points in a circle whose full circumference represents an octave, their average position (or "centre of mass") is the centre of the circle.

-Other examples include the Dorian mode of major and fifth mode of melodic minor.

-The axis of balance for the Hungarian minor passes through the fifth and the flat nine, which is not included in the pitch set.